 The spring months with afternoon high temperatures averaging between 18° (64°F) in March to 24°C (75°F) in May, are some of the best times to visit Malta.
 This can be especially true for those looking to avoid a crush of tourists over the summer months.
 As a result, now is the time to book a tour of the ancient Hal Saflieni Hypogeum.
 Located in Paola, these subterranean caves were carved out of the rock some 5,000 years ago.
 A tour of this amazing site needs to be booked several months before a trip to the region.

 Visitors will continue to step back in history with a visit to Mdina and Rabat.
 Mdina is located along a hilltop and encircled by great golden-stoned walls.
-The city itself has both an Arabic feeling to it as well as being home to an excavated Roman villa and array of catacombs.
+The city itself has both an Arabic feeling to it as well as being home to an excavated Roman villa and an array of catacombs.
 One of the best times to visit is during summer when rainfall amounts are only 5mm in June, none for July and 6mm in August.
 Compare the dry summer to rainfall amounts over 100mm in both November and December and it is easy to see why so many people visit during the driest time of the year.

 One of the best day trips is to the nearby island of Gozo.
 Complete with some of the most dazzling views, cliffs, scenery and restaurants, it is easy to get to with regular ferries.
 The area is perfect for bike rides and swimming in hidden coves.
-Visitors should make sure to see the rock formations that make up Dwejra and the prehistoric temples of Ggantija.
+Visitors should make sure to see the rock formations that makeup Dwejra and the prehistoric temples of Ggantija.

 During summer visitors also take advantage of the warm conditions at night and during the day to enjoy the pubs, bars, clubs and restaurants of St. Julian’s.
 This area is all about having a good time and there are plenty of places to enjoy a cocktail and party the night away.
 One of the best restaurants in the region is Truffle and Truffles.
 This bistro style restaurant offers hearty food in large portions.
-The menu is varied with both meats and fish and, of course, there is a wide selection of cocktails to also choose from.
+The menu is varied with both types of meat and fish and, of course, there is a wide selection of cocktails to also choose from.

 Of course, visitors will want a nice place to stay that is centrally located in order to get to all of these wonderful attractions.
 One of the best hotels on the island is the Radisson Blu Resort and Spa, Malta Golden Sands.
-The recipient of the Traveler’s Choice Award in 2014, this hotel is nothing short of spectacular and not only offers guests a stunning view, but also impeccable service.
+The recipient of the Traveler’s Choice Award in 2014, this hotel is nothing short of spectacular and not only offers guests a stunning view but also impeccable service.